OBJECTIVES AND CONTENTS OF PROGRAM

 Extensive advisory services in this area are offered by the faculty’s Office for Practical Experience and International Affairs.

 All examinations in the Business Studies bachelor’s program take place alongside the respective courses.
-One of the examination forms is the classic written examination, which are vary in duration depending on the course.
+One of the examination forms is the classic written examination whose duration differs depending on the course.
 This form of examination is mainly offered during the earlier semesters due to the generally large size of the cohorts.
 In some courses, so called electronic examinations will be carried out in the Testcentre at the University of Bremen.
 Oral examinations, presentations, assignments and projects will be offered primarily in the later semesters.
 In many courses so called ‘Portfolios’ are admitted.
 These forms allow for ‘smaller’ examinations during the lecture period to be considered in the final grade.

 When various examination forms are permissible within a course, the students will be informed at the beginning of the semester of which examination type will be carried out.
 The written and oral examinations take place following the lecture period.

-Extensive consulting services offered by the Study Center Economics and the Office for Practice and International Affairs.
+- Extensive consulting services offered by the Study Center and the Office for Practice and International Affairs.

-In the summer, the faculty will be offering a Summer School "Business Studies and Economics" for undergraduate students.
-The Summer School will take place from June to July.
+In the summer, the faculty offers a Summer School "Business Studies and Economics" for undergraduate students.
+The Summer School takes place from June to July.
 All courses are held in English.
 In the Summer School, foreign guest lecturers are involved and international guest students learn together with Bremen students.

-The Summer School is part of our Summer Lab program, which was first held in 2018.
+The Summer School is part of the Summer Lab program, which was first held in 2018.
 The Summer Lab is part of a collaborative program with Coventry University (UK) and the State University of New York (USA) with students from Binghamton University and Stony Brook University.
-It is an exclusive program that is not open to other guest students.
+It is an exclusive program that is only in exceptional cases open to other guest students.